 The US has said that at no point did Mr Chen ask for asylum and he was never put under any pressure to leave the embassy.

 State department spokesman Mark Toner said there had only been telephone access to Mr Chen on Thursday, adding: "It's our desire to meet with him [on Friday] or in the coming days.
 But I can't speak to whether we'll have access to him.
-I just don't know."'Bundled into car'
+I just don't know."

 Chinese officials on Wednesday accused the US of interference in China's domestic affairs and demanded an apology for housing Mr Chen at the US embassy.

 State media have been largely quiet on the issue but a commentary in the state-run Global Times said progress in human rights ''cannot be realised in one night through a political decision, nor can it be donated by outsiders''.